Computer Science Foundation degree Course overview

 Applications for degree courses must be made through the Universities and Colleges Admissions Service (UCAS).

-Please note, this course is only available to those who we would classify as Home students.
+Please note that, at present, this course is only available to those who we would classify as Home students.
 Please contact us if you are unclear about your fee status.
-For overseas students who do not meet the entry requirements for year 1 entry, we recommend our affiliated foundation course providers - INTO City, University of London.
+For overseas students who do not meet the entry requirements for year 1 entry, we recommend our affiliated international foundation course providers.

 You can apply through your school or college using the Apply system, which enables you to submit your application directly to the UCAS website.